zaphosting/docs/docs/ats-server-modding.md

 ## Uploading Server Packages

 Now with your server packages exported for your mods, you will have to upload them to your ATS server via FTP.
-Please use our [FTP File Access guide](https://zap-hosting.com/guides/docs/gameserver-ftpaccess) as further assistance to connect to your server.
+Please use our [FTP Access](gameserver-ftpaccess.md) guide as further assistance to connect to your server.

 Once ready, head over into the main root **American Truck Simulator** directory.
 Upload both of the server packages files into this folder.
 If these files already exist, simply replace them.